Regateiro/MorbyActiveEffects/README.md

 In short, to target a token you just need to hold the `alt` key while clicking on the token.
 To target multiple tokens, hold `shift + alt` while clicking on the tokens.
 However, make sure you click on the canvas before pressing `alt` if you've just used the chat or it won't work (yey for foundry).

 Look into the Smart Target configuration options if you'd rather use sticky targeting (you just need to press `alt` to target multiple tokens but you need to click on the tokens again to untarget them), or to change other settings.

-## Armor Mastery

-The Armor Mastery effect is special.
-It essentially creates a new pool of stackable temporary hit points and displays it using the normal temporary hit points field on the character sheet.
-If another effect grants temporary hit points, these are added on top and tracked separately.
-The Armor Mastery pool is always the last one to be deduced from, and whenever the character takes a short/long rest and the Armor Mastery pool of temporary HP is not full, a prompt in chat will ask the player if they want to spend the resources to recover back to full, with the amount missing.

-For example, consider a character with a set of full plate armor (18AC) and with the Armor Mastery effect granting the associated 27 pool of temporary HP.
-Later, Heroism is cast on them, granting an additional 4 temporary HP.
-The character sheet will now display 31 temporary HP.
-During combat, the character took 10 points of damage, reducing their temporary HP down to 21.
-The party then takes a short rest, and the player controlling that character is then asked if they want to spend resources to recover 6 temporary HP from Armor Mastery (10 total damage - 4 heroism temporary HP = 6 armor mastery temporary HP lost).

-Please note that if the amount of temporary HP is reduced by mistake, the player can set the current armor mastery temporary HP using the `/mae amthp <value>` command.
-If a value is not provided, the current armor mastery temporary HP is displayed, alongside the temporary HP from other sources.

-My [BetterCombatDamage](https://github.com/Regateiro/BetterCombatDamage) module is now required so that the Armor Mastery pool of temporary hit points is updated when taking damage.

 ## Future Module Features